South Carolina Education Lottery: Mega Match 6

 This game began on January 30, 2008, as a 6/37 game.
-Players got 3 sets of numbers for $2 to try to win a progressive jackpot that starts at $550,000.
+Players got 3 sets of numbers for $5 to try to win a progressive jackpot that starts at $550,000.
 Drawings were held on Tuesday and Friday nights.
-On December 2, 2009, the SCEL announced that this game would end on the drawing on Tuesday, December 29, 2009, to avoid confusion with the multi state Mega Millions game that the lottery has joined in January of 2010.
+Players won prizes for matching 4 or more numbers on each line and as few as 5 numbers on all 3 lines to the lottery’s drawn numbers.
+On December 2, 2009, the SCEL announced that this game would end on the drawing on Tuesday, December 29, 2009, to avoid confusion with the multi state Mega Millions game that the lottery has joined in January 2010.

 Carolina Cash 6

 This game began on April 2, 2013, as a 6/38 game.
 Players would pick 6 numbers from 1–38 to try to win a top prize of $200,000 taxes paid.
 Players got 3 sets of numbers for $2.
-Players had to match at least 3 of the 6 numbers drawn to win a prize.
+Players won prizes by matching 3 or more numbers on each line and as few as 5 numbers on all 3 lines to the lottery’s drawn numbers.
 On August 12, 2013, the SCEL announced that the game would end after the October 17, 2013 drawing after sales for the game which was introduced in April of that same year fell short of expectations with player interest.

 Lucky For Life

 The game started in South Carolina on Tue, Jan 27, 2015 whenever the format changed to 5/48 + 1/18.
 Players would pick 5 numbers from a field of 48 and one lucky ball from a field of 18.
 Each set of numbers cost $2.
 The top prize ($1,000 a day for life) was won by matching all the numbers on one set.
 The second prize ($25,000 a year for life) was won by matching all 5 white balls w/o the lucky ball.
 Players had to match at least one white ball with the lucky ball or match just the lucky ball to win a prize.
-On Tue Apr 22, 2021, the SCEL announced that it would end its participation of this game on the drawing on Mon Jun 28, 2021 drawing to explore some exciting new game opportunities for players that will launch in the coming months and enhance funding for education.
+South Carolina was also the first lucky for life participating state to have a top prize winner after the game offered the current format.
+On Tue, Apr 22, 2021, the SCEL announced that it would end its participation of this game on the drawing on Mon, Jun 28, 2021 drawing to explore some exciting new game opportunities for players that will launch in the coming months and enhance funding for education.